junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Lucifer holds two palms up, a look of helplessness.
 "But look, I'm weakened.
 Amara, the cuff, and Sam!
 I like the kinks, but this is just -- too kinky even for me."
 He touches his throat, gesturing at his grace.
 "I was the brightest light for millions of years, even in the Cage, I'm sure.
 But just unfortunately not tonight.
 What's the word?
 Bad timing --"

 "How do we brighten you up?"
-Dean says dryly.
+Dean asks dryly.

-"Let me see," Lucifer starts counting fingers, "at least one million souls -- I don't mind where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, but it would work so nicely; oh, and a better vessel, stronger, like Sam!"
+"Let me see," Lucifer starts counting fingers, "at least one million souls -- I don't mind where, Heaven, Hell, Purgatory, you guys know the way; my sword -- haven't seen it for years, but it would work so nicely; oh, and a better vessel, stronger, bigger, taller, like Sam!"

 "Dean -- we are not seriously talking about 'how to make Lucifer powerful again', are we?"
 Cas warns with a low voice.